acantril/learn-cantrill-io-labs/aws-codepipeline-catpipeline/02_LABINSTRUCTIONS/STAGE2-CODEBUILD.md

 ## BUILDSPEC.YML

 Create a file in the local copy of the `catpipeline-codecommit-XXX` repo called `buildspec.yml`
-Into this file add the following contents :-
+Into this file add the following contents :-  (use a code editor and convert tabs to spaces, also check the indentation is correct)

 ```
 version: 0.2